sharuvan/regen/README.md

 ### Installing

-To add the regen package into your go module:
+To add the regen package into your Go module:
 ```
 go get github.com/sharuvan/regen/regen
 ```